Nikon D7500 scene settings picture samples. If you haven’t, please check out part one of this informal review of the Nikon D7500!

 Close Up Scene

 I don’t have a macro lens.
 I seldom shoot close-ups too.
-Thus, I’ll leave it to you to evaluate this scene.
+Thus, I’ll leave it to you to evaluate this output.

 To me, it feels pretty decent.
-The DOF appears adequately handled as well.
+The DOF is adequately handled.
 I’m guessing that with a proper macro lens, this scene should churn out some pretty awesome pictures.

 Night Landscape Scene

-Like the Sport scene, I’ve never any success with the Night Landscape setting on my older Nikons.
+Like the Sport scene, I’ve never enjoyed any success with the Night Landscape setting on my older Nikons.
 It’s either too high ISO with poor noise reduction, or the shutter speed necessitates a tripod.
-Because of these, I kept to working with my own manual settings.
+Because of these, I stuck with using manual mode for such shots.